SLM & DMLS: what is the difference?

 Both SLM and DMLS are used in industrial applications to create end-use engineering products.
 In this article, we use the term metal 3D printing to refer to both processes in general and we describe the basic mechanisms of the fabrication process that are necessary for engineers and designers to understand the benefits and limitations of the technology.

 There are other additive manufacturing processes that can be used to produce dense metal parts, such as Electron Beam Melting (EBM) and Ultrasonic Additive Manufacturing (UAM).
 Their availability and applications are limited though, so they won't be presented here.
+Click here for more information on metal Binder Jetting.

 How does Metal 3D Printing work?